markerikson/redux-fundamentals-workshop-exercises/src/exercises-final/06-unit-testing/README.md

-# Exercise 03: React-Redux
+# Exercise 06: Unit Testing

-This is the same app as the UI Integration exercise.
-The state tree stores a list of blog posts and a list of authors.
-Each post entry has an author ID associated.

-There's two main components: `<PostsList>` and `<NewPostForm>`.
-Both of them need access to the Redux store.
-The `<PostsList>` needs to display a list of posts with the right author details, and the `<NewPostForm>` needs to let the application user select a post author and dispatch an action containing the new post title and the author ID.

-However, last time we imported the store directly.
-This time, you should use the React-Redux `connect()` function to wrap each component so that it gets the data it needs as props.
-You'll need to write `mapState()` functions that extract the data, and write a `mapDispatch()` function or use the "object shorthand" for binding action creators so that `<NewPostsForm>` can dispatch an action with the new post details.

-You also need to import and use `<Provider>` in `Example.jsx` so that all the connected components in the component tree have access to the Redux store automatically.
+We've updated the tiny blogging app from exercise 03 and added the ability to filter the list of posts based on a selected author.
+Now, we need some unit tests for the code.

+The main pieces we're looking to test are the reducer functions and the new `<PostsFilter>` component.
+There's empty tests already set up in `rootReducer.spec.js` and `PostsList.spec.js`.
+Right now, the tests all have placeholders and are failing.
+Fill them out appropriately based on the descriptions, and make them pass.

+To run these tests, run `yarn test` at a command prompt.
+The Jest testing environment will start up.
+By default, it runs _all_ tests, both in the `exercises` and `exercises-final` folder.
+You can filter it to only run the exercise tests by pressing the `'p'` key, and typing in `exercises/06` as the filtering text.

+The reducer tests and the test for the `mapState` function should be easy to write, and don't require any special handling.
+To test the `<PostsList>` component, you'll need to use the Enzyme library ( http://airbnb.io/enzyme/ ), which is already configured and set up.

+You can use the `shallow(<SomeComponent />)` and `mount(<SomeComponent />)` functions to fake-render the React component, then use the "wrapper" object that's returned to inspect the contents of the component.